ember-engines/ember-engines/README.md

 command to get started more easily with engine projects._

-In order to create an engine within an existing application's project, run the `in-repo-addon` generator:
+In order to create an engine within an existing application's project, run the `in-repo-engine` generator:

 ```
-ember g in-repo-addon <engine-name>
+ember g in-repo-engine <engine-name>
 ```

-_Note: As described in the RFC, ember-cli will hopefully support an `in-repo-engine` generator to get started more easily with in-repo engines._

-Don't forget to install `ember-engines` and Ember Canary in your project, as described above.
+Don't forget to install `ember-engines` and the appropriate version of Ember in your project, as described above.

 ### Configuring your Engine